 A brand new condominium designed with families in mind as its orientation, windows are all facing north or south, will allow all owners to enjoy the full light of the day without being exposed to the heat of the sun!

 The call for support, of course, goes in favour of the KL Butterfly Park!
-Let’s join our efforts in offering a helping hand to the KL Butterfly Park, I’d like to see you all sharing the information and the invite to visit the park soon in all of our respective social media.
+Let’s join their efforts in offering a helping hand to the KL Butterfly Park, I’d like to see you all sharing the information and the invite to visit the park soon in all of our respective social media.
 I will definitely do it on both SCP’s and my own ones.

 Remember to tag us at @SCP Properties when you will share this butterfly story, do not forget to drop a comment below and follow us on LinkedIn to keep up with the latest news from the market!